unitymakesus/foriver/wp-content/plugins/caldera-forms/readme.txt

 = Caldera Forms 1.4.2 ( August 31, 2016 ) =
 * ADDED: caldera_forms_new_form_modal_bottom Runs at the bottom of the new forms modal.
-* FIXED: Bug causing errors when magic tag value was not a string and preg_matching was attempted
+* FIXED: causing errors when magic tag value was not a string and preg_matching was attempted
 * FIXED: Breadcrumbs title attribute for multi-page forms that was missing.
-* FIXED: Bug causing jQuery error and alignment issue when bringing up magic tag list in form admins
+* FIXED: causing jQuery error and alignment issue when bringing up magic tag list in form admins
-* FIXED: Bug preventing a field value of 0 from being saved.
+* FIXED: preventing a field value of 0 from being saved.
 * FIXED: PHP notices caused by viewing entries for forms with no entries
 * FIXED: Possibly type error in calculation field in front-end form view.
 * FIXED: Contact form template used an invalid email in auto-responder
 * FIXED: Auto-responder was not checking for invalid from email settings which was causing emails sent from some forms to fail.

 = Caldera Forms 1.4.1 ( July 27, 2016 ) =
-* FIXED: Bug preventing saving of forms with checkbox fields.
+* FIXED: preventing saving of forms with checkbox fields.
 This is the big bad issue that caused this release.
 * FIXED: caldera_forms_sendgrid_before filter was added without documentation and this really upset Josh, who would have been so mad at David if he had made this mistake.
 * ADDED: Caldera_Forms_Email_Save class, abstracting most functionality from Caldera_Forms_Email_Preview class added in 1.4.0.
 This resolves issue where Josh was annoyed he could not re-use the preview system to make the PDF add-on for printing and saving form data.
 * FIXED: Changed PHP version check for loading advanced email mode from 5.3 to 5.4.
 Was problem for those on dinoPHP using SendGrid.
 Really they should update.